Entity resource statement 2014–15

 |Total ongoing employees||41|

-In some limited cases, the Family Court and Federal Circuit Court has used individual flexibility arrangements, common law contracts and determination 24 instruments pursuant to the Public Service Act 1999 to build upon existing AWA arrangements.
+In some limited cases, the Family Court and Federal Circuit Court has used common law contracts and determination 24 instruments pursuant to the Australian Public Service Act 1999 to build upon existing AWA arrangements.

-Non-salary benefits provided by the Court to employees include motor vehicles, car parking, superannuation, access to salary sacrificing arrangements, computers including home-based computer access, membership of professional associations, mobile phones, studies assistance, leave flexibilities, workplace responsibility allowances (for example, first aid, fire warden, community language) and airline club memberships.
+Non-salary benefits provided by the Court to employees include motor vehicles, car parking, superannuation, access to salary sacrificing arrangements, computers including home-based computer access, membership of professional associations, mobile phones, studies assistance, leave flexibilities, workplace responsibility allowances (for example, first aid, chief and deputy chief fire warden, community language) and airline club memberships.

 Performance pay arrangements